fcambus/statzone/README.md

 It is currently used to generate TLD Zone File Statistics on [StatDNS][3].

-StatZone is written with security in mind and is running sandboxed on OpenBSD (using pledge) and optionally on Linux (using seccomp).
+StatZone is written with security in mind and is running sandboxed on OpenBSD (using pledge).
+Experimental seccomp support is available for selected architectures and can be enabled by setting the `ENABLE_SECCOMP` variable to `1` when invoking CMake.
 It has also been extensively fuzzed using AFL and Honggfuzz.

 ## Dependencies